pmrt/form-validation-JS/README.md

 ### OPTIONS :

-- You can modify the options passing them to the class Validation like this:
+- You can modify the options:

 ```javascript